The R-matrix of the affine Yangian: Main results

 \subsection{Abelianization method}

 The strategy employed in \cite{GTLW} is based on an interplay between the standard tensor product and the \emph{Drinfeld tensor product}.
-The latter was introduced by the second author and Toledano Laredo in \cite{sachin-valerio-III} and defines a meromorphic tensor structure on $\OY$ which depends \emph{rationally} on $s$.
-Namely, it gives rise to a family of actions of $\Yhg$ on $V_1\ten V_2$, which is a rational function in $s$, denoted by $V_1\dtensor{s} V_2$. (see Theorem \ref{thm:GTLW}).
+The latter defines a meromorphic tensor structure on $\OY$ which depends \emph{rationally} on $s$.
+Namely, it gives rise to a family of actions of $\Yhg$ on $V_1\ten V_2$, which is a rational function in $s$, denoted by $V_1\dtensor{s} V_2$ (see Theorem \ref{thm:GTLW}).
 The abelianization method decouples the construction of $\RR(s)$ into two separate, independent problems.
 Assume the following datum is given:

 \begin{enumerate}[label=(M\arabic*)]\itemsep0.25cm \item two meromorphic braidings with respect to the Drinfeld tensor product on $\OY$, \ie a natural system of invertible intertwiners

 for any $V_1,V_2\in\OY$, satisfying the analogue of Theorems~\ref{thm:main} and \ref{thm:rat} with respect to the Drinfeld tensor product;